systematic-magic/aop/front matter.rst

 	+  FirstName MN.
 LastName (MN. are initials of middle names; initials can be up to 4 letters)
 	+  FirstName M.N.
 LastName (M.N. are initials of middle names; initials can be up to 4 letters)
 	+  |Fdot| MiddleName LastName (F. is an initial of first name)
-	+  |Fdot| MiddleName MiddleName LastName (F. is initial of first name and there can be up to 4 middle names)
+	+  |Fdot| MiddleName MiddleName LastName (F. is initial of first name and there can any number of middle names)

 Please note that last names can be compound, can have prepositions, suffixes, prefixes or be mononyms.
 For example: